APogue/APogue.github.io/_posts/posts/2024-10-18-Policies-in-Aftermath.md

 ### Non-affiliates are harassing students

-- Whether it be by student conduct, non-affiliate conduct, Title VI, or exceptions to 1st amendment we know that
+- Whether it be by student conduct, non-affiliate conduct, Title VI, or the 1st amendment we know that

 	- Physical harassment that occurred is not protected by any of the above